temidaradev/esset/README.md

 After setting up the `GetFont()` function you are ready to use the `DrawText()` function

 No need to create a special DrawOptions for this.
-Just (screen, text, fontSize, posX, posY, text.Face, color)
+Just (screen, text, posX, posY, text.Face, color)

-You can use `esset.DrawText` func like this: `esset.DrawText(screen, "wassup", 16, 100, 50, assets.FontFaceS, color.White)`
+You can use `esset.DrawText` func like this: `esset.DrawText(screen, "wassup", 100, 50, assets.FontFaceS, color.White)`

 Much thanks to [@m110](https://github.com/m110) for source support <3